-Read on for all the essentials for visiting Koh Tao’s Sairee Beach—Koh Tao’s beating heart and centering of the action—including best places to stay, how to get there, what to see and do, where to eat, and more helpful tips for making the most of your time here!
+We share our recommendations on best places to stay, how to get there, what to see and do, where to eat, and more helpful tips, as well as our honest opinion about the place.

-Koh Tao is known for a lot of things—beautiful beaches, backpacker haven, budget lodging and luxury accommodation nestled in a stunning jungle setting.
+Koh Tao is known for a lot of things—beautiful beaches, backpacker haven, budget AND luxury accommodation nestled in a stunning jungle setting.

 But nothing may define Koh Tao more than scuba diving and its laid back vibe.
 And Sairee Beach is the epicenter of both!

-With 70 dive operators certifying thousands of new divers every year, and 15 amazing dive sites located around the small island, it’s no wonder Koh Tao is often considered one of the best places to dive (and learn how to dive) in Thailand and the rest of the world.
+With 70 dive operators certifying thousands of new divers every year, and 15 amazing dive sites located around the small island, it’s no surprise to us that Koh Tao is considered one of the best places to dive (and learn how to dive) in Thailand (and the world!).

 Diving may define Koh Tao (and Sairee Beach), but that doesn’t mean it’s not one hell of a fun and beautiful place to lay low without a care for the rest of the crazy world offshore.